Our knowledge of orthopaedics. Your best health.

 Medications are often prescribed for short-term pain relief after surgery or an injury.
 Many types of medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

-Be aware that although opioids help relieve pain after surgery or an injury, they are a narcotic and can be addictive.
-It is important to use opioids only as directed by your doctor and stop taking them as soon as your pain begins to improve.
-Talk to your doctor if your pain has not begun to improve within a few days of your treatment.
+Be aware that although opioids help relieve pain after surgery or an injury, their use has risks and complications.
+These medications can be addictive and potentially dangerous.
+It is therefore important to use opioids only as directed by your doctor, to use as little as possible for as short a time as possible, and to stop taking them as soon as your pain starts to improve.
+Talk to your doctor if your pain has not begun to improve within a few days of treatment.

 NSAIDs may reduce the body's ability to heal a fracture.
 Consult with your surgeon before taking NSAIDs if you have a fracture.